sharonsheah/dapp-uni-blockchain-developer-bootcamp/README.md

 # About

-This project contains a decentralised exchange dapp and an ERC-20 token.
+This repository contains a decentralised exchange dapp and an ERC-20 token ($YUZU).
 This dapp is created with Ethereum smart contracts written in Solidity and a frontend build with React.

 ### Smart Contracts:
 - Token